brucemack/brucemack.github.io/ampersand/index.md

 * If the authentication succeeds, AllStarLink provides a temporary token to the caller.
 * The caller creates a NEW message to initiate the connection to the target node.
-The USERNAME (0x06) information element must contain the string "allstar-public."
+The USERNAME (0x06) information element must contain the string `allstar-public`.
 The caller also must provide the token issued by the registration API.
 Judging from the extensions.conf file, I'm pretty sure this token gets placed into the CALLING NAME (0x04) information element of the NEW message.
 This is the